City of Maroondah

 Compiled and presented by .id, the population experts.

-Analysis of household income levels for non-English speaking households in the City of Knox in 2011 compared to Greater Melbourne shows that there was a larger proportion of non-English speakers in high income households (those earning $2,500 per week or more) and a lower proportion of low income households (those earning less than $600 per week).
+Analysis of household income levels for non-English speaking households in the City of Maroondah in 2011 compared to Greater Melbourne shows that there was a smaller proportion of non-English speakers in high income households (those earning $2,500 per week or more) and a lower proportion of low income households (those earning less than $600 per week).

-The major differences between the incomes levels for non-English speakers in households in the City of Knox and Greater Melbourne were:
+The major differences between the incomes levels for non-English speakers in households in the City of Maroondah and Greater Melbourne were:

 - A larger percentage of people in households who earned $1,500-$1,999 (15.3% compared to 13.0%)

 - A smaller percentage of people in households who earned Negative/ Nil Income (1.3% compared to 2.6%)